 - Political Correctness Gone Mad: Subverted; although the magazine is definitely slanted to the left; as the editors refuse to publish anti-gay letters, this is only to avoid offending certain readers.
 Averted in Voice Box where girls are allowed to voice their personal opinions on political subjects.

-- Real Women Never Wear Dresses: Some readers cannot grasp the fact that boys and girls are in fact different, and that embracing one's femininity is not necessarily a bad thing.
-Which is Completely Missing the Point of the magazine, as it is supposed to be about being yourself.
+- Real Women Don't Wear Dresses: Some readers cannot grasp the fact that boys and girls are in fact different, and that embracing one's femininity is not necessarily a bad thing.
+Which is Comically Missing the Point of the magazine, as it is supposed to be about being yourself.

 - Naturally, some other readers are rather offput by this kind of attitude.